Rashiq1618/CIFAR-10-Image-Classification-using-CNN-TensorFlow-Keras-/README.md

 It includes scripts for **training the model** and **running inference on custom images**.

 ---

-## Features

-* Deep CNN with Batch Normalization and Dropout
-* Data Augmentation for improved generalization
-* Simple inference script for custom images
-* Clean and beginner-friendly project structure

----
 ## Training Accuracy

 The following figure shows the training and validation accuracy and loss